Symplectic rational homology ball fillings of Seifert fibered spaces: Background and preliminary results

 We describe solid tori as follows.
 Consider $T^2\times [0,1]$ and let $S_s$ be the quotient of $T^2\times[0,1]$ after collapsing the leaves of a linear foliation of slope $s$ on $T^2\times\{0\}$.
-We will call $S_s$ the \dfn{solid torus with meridian of slope $s$.} We say a minimal path in the Farey graph from $s$ clockwise to $r$ is \dfn{partially decorated} if all the edges of the path have been assigned a $+$ or $-$ sign except the first edge which is left blank. \begin{theorem}[Giroux 2000, \cite{Giroux00} and Honda 2000, \cite{Honda00a}] Tight contact structures on a solid torus with meridional slope $s$ and convex boundary with two dividing curves of slope $r$ are in one-to-one correspondence with partially decorated paths in the Farey graph from $s$ clockwise to $r$, up to shuffling signs in continued fraction blocks. \end{theorem} It will sometimes be helpful to consider the solid torus in a different way.
-In the construction above we could let $S^s$ be the quotient of $T^2\times [0,1]$ after collapsing the leaves of a linear foliation of slope $s$ on $T^2\times \{1\}$.
+We will call $S_s$ the \dfn{solid torus with (lower) meridian of slope $s$.} We say a minimal path in the Farey graph from $s$ clockwise to $r$ is \dfn{partially decorated} if all the edges of the path have been assigned a $+$ or $-$ sign except the first edge, which is left blank. \begin{theorem}[Giroux 2000, \cite{Giroux00} and Honda 2000, \cite{Honda00a}] Tight contact structures on a solid torus with meridional slope $s$ and convex boundary with two dividing curves of slope $r$ are in one-to-one correspondence with partially decorated minimal paths in the Farey graph from $s$ clockwise to $r$, up to shuffling signs in continued fraction blocks. \end{theorem} It will sometimes be helpful to consider the solid torus in a different way.
+In the construction above, we could let $S^s$ be the quotient of $T^2\times [0,1]$ after collapsing the leaves of a linear foliation of slope $s$ on $T^2\times \{1\}$.
 We say that $S^s$ is the \dfn{solid torus with upper meridian $s$}.
-Notice that the natural orientation on $\partial S^s$ coming from $T^2\times [0,1]$ is inward pointing while on $\partial S_s$ it is outward pointing.
-The classification theorem above is the same for $S^s$ except in the definition of partial decoration it is the last edge that is left blank.
+Notice that the natural orientation on $\partial S^s$ coming from $T^2\times [0,1]$ is inward pointing, while on $\partial S_s$ it is outward pointing.
+The classification theorem above is the same for $S^s$ except in the definition of partial decoration, it is the last edge that is left blank.
 (It is always the edge adjacent to the meridian that is left blank.)

 In describing contact surgery below, we will mainly be interested in the situation where the dividing slope is $0$.
-For the classification of contact structures in the situation we set up some notation.
-We denote by $[a_0,\ldots, a_n]$ the rational number corresponding to the continued fraction
+For the classification of contact structures in the situation, we consider a negative surgery coefficient given by the continued fraction $[a_0,\ldots, a_n]$ where $a_i<-1$ for all $i>0$ and $a_0 < 0$.